turingschool/mod-0-project-be/section1/reflection.md

 8. What method is used to get input from a user?
   - `gets` can be used to get input from a user.
-  - Depending on if you want to remove whitespace, chomp can be used in conjunction `get.chomp`
+  - Depending on if you want to remove whitespace, chomp can be used in conjunction as `get.chomp`

 9. Name and describe two common string methods:
     1. `.length`
       - Returns the amount of characters that are included in a string

       - ```ruby
         string = "How many letters"
         puts string.length
         ```

       - Will return 16

     2. `.gsub`
       - Global substitution.
 Allows you to find and replace all instances of a certain

       - ```ruby
         string = "I love dogs, dogs are the best.
 Do you like dogs?"
         string.gsub("dogs", "cats")
         ```

       - Will return "I love cats, cats are the best.
 Do you like cats?"